juanchopanza/ItemCatalog/notes.md

 ## Known issues

-* The Facebook login does not work on Firefox.
-I have not managed to find a solution at the time of writing.

 * Facebook login results in a warning about screen sizes and pop-ups.
 Apparently this would not happen in production, but it is annoying nonetheless.